-For bail bonds companies, SEO is vital.
+Bail bond SEO is vital.
 SEO is how people who need your services will find you.
-And with Google taking an almost prejudicial stance against bail bonds ads, SEO becomes even more critical.
-Now that bail bonds companies can’t advertise on some of the largest digital platforms, SEO competition in this industry is at an all-time high.
+And with Google taking a hard stance against bail bonds ads, SEO becomes even more critical.
+Now that bail bond companies can’t advertise on most digital platforms, SEO competition in this industry is at an all-time high.

-As it stands, the first five results on all SERP’s hog almost 70% of the clicks.
+As it stands, the first five results on all SERPs hog almost 70% of the clicks.
 So as a bail bondsman, you must ask yourself one simple yet profound question: is your website showing up as a top 5 result?
-It’s a question that not many people like to ask themselves because only a select few will be able to answer favorably.
+It’s a question that few people like to ask themselves because only a select few will be able to answer.

-The limitations of bail marketing are why Contractor Webmasters put together today’s guide.
+The limitations of bail marketing are why Contractor Webmasters put together a comprehensive SEO guide.
 The fact is that there are people out there who need help for incarcerated loved ones.
 They will search for that help when it’s needed.
-And for you to be visible when these people search for help, you need to follow this bail bond SEO guide.
+If your company needs visibility, follow this bail bond SEO guide.

-The results on this map are all businesses that registered on Google My Business.
+The results on this map are all businesses that are registered as a Google Business Profile.
 If you noticed, the results on this map are the first thing that pops up whenever someone performs a search with local intent using Google.

-The importance of a Google My Business profile should be getting clear to you now.
-If you want to be a top result as a bail bonds company, you need first to claim your business on Google My Business and make sure that it is optimized.
+The importance of a Google My Business should be getting clear to you now.
+If you want to be a top result as a bail bonds company, you must first claim your business on Google and ensure that it is optimized.

 Claiming your business is relatively straightforward.
 But optimizing your profile takes a little more time and effort.
 Once you have your page set up, make sure you have addressed the following:

-- Consistent Business Name – The business card you give to people in person should bear the same business name as the name on your Google My Business page.
-The business name you have listed on your official website should be the same as the one on your GMB profile.
-Spell your Facebook business name the same way it is on your GMB page.
+- Consistent Business Name – The business card you give to people in person should bear the same business name as the name on your Google Business Profile.
+The business name you have listed on your official website should be the same as the one on your GMB.
+Spell your Facebook business name like it on your GMB.
 Get the message yet?
 Google will omit businesses that have inconsistent name listings across multiple platforms.

-- Safety Measures – These days, a good GMB profile will include precautions to keep customers safe during the pandemic.
-List social distancing efforts, mask enforcement, and any virtual services you offer on your GMB page.
+- Safety Measures – These days, a good GMB will include precautions to keep customers safe during the pandemic.
+List social distancing efforts, mask enforcement, and any virtual services you offer on your GMB.

-- Business Info – Provide a detailed description of your business, including its history, business hours, and the services you offer.
+- Business Info – Provide a detailed description of your business, including its history, business hours, and your services.
 Also, be sure to include links to your social media pages.

 - Images – Having plenty of pictures of your office, your staff, and yourself will help Google index your listing on relevant searches.